Canelo beats Ryder by unanimous decision in return to Mexico

 Alvarez bloodied the British challenger's nose and knocked him down, cruising to the victory by scores of 120-107 on one card and 118-109 on the other two to improve to 59-2-2.

 "I hit him too much in the head and he did not go down," Canelo said at ring side after the fight.
-"I´ve always said it, when they fight me, they give their 100 percent, it gets complicated because they usually give me the fight of their lives".
+"I've always said it, when they fight me, they give their 100%, it gets complicated because they usually give me the fight of their lives".

 Ryder said that he suffered what is probably a broken nose in the second round and that played a major role in having his four-bout winning streak stopped and is 32-6.

+"In the first rounds I was not confident, but then I started punching strong with it, and that gives me motivation going forward," added the Mexican.

-After getting a hard-fought victory over Ryder, Canelo has his eyes set on a rematch against the Russian in September.
+After getting a hard-fought victory over Ryder, Canelo has his eyes set on a rematch against Bivol in September and plans to fight him at 175 pounds.

-"That´s what we are aiming for, but we will see", added Canelo.
+"I don't want to make any excuses from what happened the last time, it's pointless, but this time my preparation will be different because now (that he's injury free) I can do a different preparation to do all of the things that needs to be done."

 In a fight that was touted as the "King is Coming Home", the sold-out crowd at Akron stadium in Guadalajara, just 25 miles away from Juanacatlan, the small town where Canelo grew up, screamed deliriously during the whole fight.